n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.respondToWebhook.md

 Workflows that include this node behave as follows:

 - If a workflow has two Respond to Webhook nodes, and the second node is executed after the first one, the second node is ignored.
-- When the workflow finishes without executing the Respond to Webhook node, a standard message is returned with a 200 status.
+- When the workflow finishes without executing the Respond to Webhook node, it returns a standard message with a 200 status.
-- If the workflow errors before the first Respond to Webhook node gets executed, an error message is returned with a 500 status.
+- If the workflow errors before the first Respond to Webhook node gets executed, it returns an error message with a 500 status.
-- If there is no webhook set up, the Respond to Webhook node node is ignored in the execution.
+- If there is no webhook set up, the workflow execution ignores the Respond to Webhook node.

 ## Example usage